9 Epic Train Rides In Missouri That Will Give You An Unforgettable Experience

 8. C.P.
 Huntington Miniature Train (Museum of Transportation), St. Louis

-The Museum of Transportation features the C.P Huntington Miniature Train, and takes you around the 129-acre museum grounds.
+The Museum of Transportation features the C.P Huntington Miniature Train and takes you around the 129-acre museum grounds.
 Located at 1933 Barrett Station Road in Kirkwood, you can find out more by visiting the C.P.
 Huntington Miniature Train website.

 Another miniature train for children of all ages, the Magic City Line in Moberly takes you over a mile through Rothwell Park.
 They operate seasonally, on select days.
-Visit the Magic City Line Mini-Train for more information on this classic excursion.
+Visit the

 Missouri train rides aren’t the only way to have some railroad-related fun in the state.
 There’s also this train museum in Missouri that’s sure to delight railroad enthusiasts of all ages.